GOLF NEWS

 What Is a Florida Scramble?

 A Florida scramble is almost identical to a regular golf scramble except for one minor variation.
 While all golfers hit the tee shot, the golfer with the best shot must sit out the next shot, leaving only three golfers to hit.
-On the next shot, the golfer with the best shot of the three must sit out while the golfer that was left out after the initial shot hops back in.
+On the next shot, the golfer with the best shot of the three must sit out while the golfer who was left out after the initial shot hops back in.

 A Florida scramble also comes with several other names that refer to the same format, including: